google/comprehensive-rust/src/welcome-day-1.md

 * Basic Rust syntax: variables, scalar and compound types, enums, structs, references, functions, and methods.
-* Types and type inference
+* Types and type inference.
 * Control flow constructs: loops, conditionals, and so on.
-* User-defined types: structs and enums
+* User-defined types: structs and enums.
 * Pattern matching: destructuring enums, structs, and arrays.

 ## Schedule